 Each April, sports bettors flock to their online or local sportsbook to place a bet on the US Masters.
 Betting on golf is fairly straightforward, which allows beginner and novice bettors to quickly and easily get in on the action without a lot of betting experience.

 The 2021 US Masters is back on, with the event now due to take place between April 5-11.
 The event will take place at the Winged Foot Golf Club, New York, in the United States.
-The odds were last updated on December 11, 2020:
+The US Masters golf betting odds were last updated on April 9, 2021:

 How to Bet on the US Masters?

 Established by amateur champion Bobby Jones, the US Masters golf tournament is one of the four major golf championships known as ‘The Majors’.
 In 1930, after Bobby Jones earned his grand slam, he purchased a plant nursery, and with the help of an architect, built Augusta National, the one and only home of the US Masters.

 The first US Masters was played in 1934, and quickly became one of the biggest events in sports and sports betting, and to this day attracts tens of millions of viewers each year.
 The Masters tournament has a rich history with plenty of iconic golf moments and unique traditions like the coveted green jackets.

 While the Masters has hosted many legendary golf champions, only a few have won more than three titles.
 Jack Nicklaus holds the record with six Masters titles between 1963 and 1986, Tiger Woods just earned his fifth title this past year, and Arnold Palmer holds five Masters titles.

 Augusta National is widely considered to be the most beautiful golf course in the world, not to mention - the most exclusive.
 Membership at Augusta is strictly invitational - it doesn’t matter how much money you make, you can’t buy your way in.
 Knowing the golf course as a sports bettor will help you with your Masters betting - and we will show you why!